rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

    </strong></tt>

    PROTIP: Upload to GitHub as well to avoid going through the above again.

-   <a name="gitignore"></a>

-   ### .gitignore

-   Entries in the .gitignore file keeps the node_modules and dist folders from being uploaded.

-   NOTE: From here on you can work in a cave with no internet.
-But only edit what's under the `src` folder to make it your own.

-   PROTIP: The folder `dist` generated should not be edited.

 0. Start a web server (which calls Gulp task runner):